 The voices of two men sometimes erupt in the chapel.
 No one can follow their conversation because they stop talking if anyone listens too hard.

 Others claim to have seen phantom monks in the grounds or sense malevolent presences.

 It’s hardly surprising, given the blood-soaked history of the place!

 Whether it’s haunted or not, Chillingham Castle is well worth a visit.
 It’s a fascinating ‘work in progress’ as the owners restore it to its former glory.

-A dolls’ house in their museum inspired my short story, Left, which you can find in my free short story collection, Checkmate: Tales of Speculation Fiction, available here.
+A dolls’ house in their museum inspired my short story, Left, which you can find in my free short story collection, Checkmate: Tales of Speculation Fiction.

-Chillingham Castle is open from 3 April 2017 until October from 12pm until 5pm.
-But you can also stay there in their self catering accommodation!
+Chillingham Castle is open from 12 pm until 5 pm, until 4th November 2018.
+But you can also stay there in their self-catering accommodation!

 Who knows which ghosts you might see?

 Add your email below and get these posts in your inbox every week.